BRA1L0R/go-mcproto/README.md

 ### Field Dependency

 In some cases, a field is present only if the previous one is true (in the case of a boolean).
-You can still manage to do this with only struct tags:
+You can still manage to do this with only struct tags by using the `depends_on` tag:

 ```go
 type PlayerInfo struct {